-Code Provision Explanation 2.1 Although the Articles of Association of the company allow for the appointment of a Chief Executive Officer, no such officer has been appointed for the period under review.
-In addition, the division of their responsibilities has not been set out in writing.
+• Code Provision Explanation 2.1, 3.1, 6.4, 6.5 Although the Articles of Association of the company allow for the appointment of a Chief Executive Officer, in light of the nature of the company's business no such appointment has been considered necessary to date.
+In addition, the division of responsibilities between the Chairman and Chief Executive Officer has not been set out in writing as required in terms of Code Provision 2.1, given that no such need arises in light of the fact that no Chief Executive Officer of the company has been appointed as aforesaid.
+Consequently, Code Provisions 6.4 and 6.5, which set out the responsibilities of the Chief Executive Officer, are not considered applicable at this point in time.
 2.3 With respect to Code Provision 2.3, the Board notes that the Chairman is also an executive member of the Board.
 However, the Board is of the view that this function of the Chairman does not impinge on his ability to bring to bear independent judgement to the Board.
 4.2 The Board has not formally developed a succession policy for the future composition of the Board of Directors as recommended by Code Provision 4.2.7.
-7.1 The Board has not appointed a committee for the purpose of

-In a Board has not appointed a committee for the purpose of undertaking an evaluation of the Board's performance in accordance with the requirements of Code Provision 7.1.
+7.1 The Board has not appointed a committee for the purpose of undertaking an evaluation of the Board's performance in accordance with the requirements of Code Provision 7.1.
 The Board believes that the size of the company and the Board itself does not warrant the establishment of a committee specifically for the purpose of carrying out a performance evaluation of its role.
 Whilst the requirement under Code Provision 7.1 might be useful in the context of larger companies having a more complex set-up and a larger Board, the size of the company's Board is such that it should enable it to evaluate its own performance without the requirement of setting up an ad-hoc committee for this purpose.
 The Board shall retain this matter under review over the coming year.
 8A The Board has not appointed a Remuneration Committee in line with Code Provision 8A.
 The Board believes that the size of the company and the Board itself does not warrant the setting up of an ad hoc committee to establish the remuneration packages of individual directors, and relies on the constant scrutiny of the Board itself, the company's shareholders, the market and the rules by which the company is regulated as a listed company.
-In addition, the Board took into consideration the fact that the remuneration of the Board is not performance related.
-The Board intends to keep under review the utility and possible benefits of having a Remuneration Committee in due course.
+In addition, the Board is the light warrant to the Board in took into consideration the fact that the remuneration of the Board is not performance related.
+The Board intends to keep under review the utility and possible benefits of having a Remuneration Committee in

-- 4. Non-Compliance with the Code continued
+4. Non-Compliance with the Code - continued

-- Code Provision Explanation
+Code Provision

+Explanation

-- 8B
+8B